 - Numbness or tingling in the arms

 “Whiplash symptoms are no joke,” Dr. Chang says.
 “In all but the most minor cases of whiplash, symptoms can make it difficult to do normal activities without pain.
 That’s why a proper diagnosis, often with an MRI, and prompt treatment are crucial.”

-As Dr. Chang says, seeing a doctor for whiplash is necessary in all except minor cases.
-Often, the car accident, sports injury or other traumatic injury that caused your whiplash will be followed by a trip to the hospital or a doctor’s office anyway.
+As Dr. Chang says, seeing a doctor for a whiplash neck is necessary in all except minor cases.
+Often, the car accident, sports injury or other traumatic injuries that caused your whiplash will be followed by a trip to the hospital or a doctor’s office anyway.

 “When you’re being examined, make sure you clearly explain how severe your neck pain is, what movements make it worse, and any neck pain you’ve experienced in the past,” Dr. Chang advises.
 “Offering a detailed explanation of your symptoms and history will help guide your doctor’s approach to imaging tests and other ways of assessing your condition.”

 Whiplash treatment often goes beyond the soft foam cervical collars that were once the standard therapy, Dr. Chang says, since they’re now used less often or for shorter periods.
 That’s because recent research suggests that keeping the neck immobile for long periods actually slows healing.